khushal2911/crypto-linguist-ama-bot/README.md

 - [`rag-test.ipynb`](intro/rag-test.ipynb): The RAG flow with minsearch and elastic search.
 - [`vector_search.ipynb`](intro/vector_search.ipynb): The RAG flow with vector search.
 - [`evaluation-data-generation.ipynb`](intro/evaluation-data-generation.ipynb): Generating the ground truth dataset for retrieval evaluation.
-- [`project-pipeline.ipynb`](intro/project-pipeline.ipynb): The complete RAG flow as expected in the project.md.
-Retrieval evaluation using parameter optimization and RAG evaluations using 'LLM As Judge'
+- [`project-pipeline.ipynb`](intro/project-pipeline.ipynb): Covers the complete RAG flow as expected in the project.md and Retrieval evaluation using parameter optimization along with RAG evaluations using 'LLM As Judge'.

 ### Retrieval evaluation